 There are debt relief plans available that can help lower your credit card payments, interest rates, and more.
 You can potentially settle outstanding debt.
 Check out your options with Consumer Credit Card Relief to get a quote on how much you can save.

-Cutting coupons can save you a lot of money as you shop.
-Either subscribe to receive the paper in the mail or ask a friend or family member if you can go through their coupons after they’ve had a chance to look through them.
+Cutting coupons from Coupons.com can save you a lot of money as you shop.
+Additionally, you can subscribe to receive the newspaper with coupons in the mail or ask a friend or family member if you can go through their coupons after they’ve had a chance to look through them.
 For a few months, I visited my local post office and requested a stack of free newspapers (with coupons) before they were recycled.

 Checking out with a pile of paper coupons is definitely not my favorite thing to do, and you can often find the same or better deals with an app like Ibotta.